qingxiang-jia/full-cloud-pinyin/README.md

 ## Project Structure

- - fcitx5 - the implementation based on Fcitx5.
+ - fcitx5 - necessary code that makes fcpinyin works on Fcitx 5.
- - ibus - the implementation based on IBus.
- - fcpinyin - the part that gets candidates from Google Input Tools.
+ - fcpinyin - gets candidates from Google Input Tools and does caching.
- - cpp-17-async - play around ways to do async in C++ 17.
- - cpp-rust-interop - play around ways to do C++/Rust interop.

 ## How to Build